JoHoop/semantic-ui-react-firebase-starter/README.md

 -   a responsive navbar that collapses on mobile as well as a footer
 -   a react-router with public and protected routes and 404 error page
--   lazy loading of componenents once needed with a suspense progress bar and error boundry.
+-   lazy loading of componenents once needed with a suspense progress bar and error boundry
+-   arrow function components (ES6 syntax)
 -   localization / translation with i18next
 -   provider for current user object as context to all pages